Administration Staff

 Emily Tonish

-Emily grew up in Cañon City, Colorado, where she had a free range upbringing that included skiing, playing, exploring, and getting lost in the high desert and nearby mountains.
+Emily (she/her) grew up in Cañon City, Colorado, where she had a free range upbringing that included skiing, playing, exploring, and getting lost in the high desert and nearby mountains.
 Her adoration for the outdoors led her to seek out careers that aligned with her obsessions.
 Accordingly, she has worked as a guide and outdoor educator since 2008.
 She has experience in multiple disciplines, but has spent most of her professional time climbing, canyoneering, and rafting.
 Emily took her initial WFR course during her first degree in Outdoor Education and later completed her BSN, becoming a registered nurse in 2020.
 She has worked as an ER nurse in Colorado and urgent care nurse at the base of Big Sky Ski resort.
 Emily started teaching wilderness medicine for Desert Mountain Medicine and Colorado Community Colleges almost full time in April of 2022.
 Emily feels very fortunate that she’s able to combine her passions, outdoor education and medicine, by instructing wilderness medicine courses and supporting DMM’s instructors and students.
 She has a lot of fun passing along her knowledge and facilitating, what was for her, a life changing experience.